PROJECT:

 Lead Researcher: Marisa McKinlay

-I am a PhD student studying autism research at the University of Stirling and Heriot-Watt University.
-My supervision team includes: Dr Eilidh Cage, Dr Catherine Grainger, Professor Mary Stewart & Dr Carol Jasper.
+I am a PhD student studying autism research at the University of Stirling and the University of Northumbria.
+My supervision team includes: Dr Andrea Priestley, Professor Mary Stewart & Dr Carol Jasper.

 I worked with young people for many years as a Speech & Language Therapist.
 I now carry out research into how to improve autistic students’ experience in education.